reidsanders/cloud-setup-scripts/README.md

 # cloud-setup-scripts
-Some simple scripts I've used for setting up tpu vms.
+Some simple scripts I've used for setting up TPU VMs for Tensorflow Research Cloud.
 I've used these for the tpu-vm-pt-1.10 image with python 3.8.
 You may need to adjust.

 ### generate-tpus.py

 Just calls gcloud commands, so those must be set up.
 Has a region check you can set if you need certain machines to be restricted to certain zones (useful for Tensorflow Research Cloud).

-### Conda setup
+### Conda Setup

 Push the remote-scripts directory to your tpu vm.